MihaiB-dev/Bouldering_app/README.md

 - [x] Create the user profile (printing)
 - [x] Add ascents as climbers (auto functions : update user stats, auto increment route attempts with attempts from the usera ascent, update average grade from the user, update the liveGrade of the route by getting the average of all users that added this route to their ascents)
 - [x] Archive routes as setters
-- [ ] Connect to a database all the data stored
+- [x] Connect to a database all the data stored
 - [ ] Add exceptions (catch errors that may be)
-- [ ] Create a log for setters with routes that should be replaced soon
 - [ ] Log for setters when a new route is added

 See the [open issues](https://github.com/MihaiB-dev/Bouldering_app/issues) for a full list of proposed features (and known issues).